SymageDocs API User Manual

 bio,yolo,coco,donut) derive word-level annotations from the renderer pipeline.
 You must include at least one render format —pdf_typed,pdf_handwritten, orpng_typed— in the same request.
 Submitting ML formats without a render format returns400 code=missing_render_dependency.
 Example:["bio", "donut"]alone is invalid; use["pdf_typed", "bio", "donut"].

 You can request multiple formats in a single job (e.g., ["pdf_typed", "bio", "yolo"]).
-Regardless of how many formats you request, the completed job is downloaded as a single bundle zip containing every produced artifact — including JSON and CSV ground truth, which are always present.
+Regardless of how many formats you request, the completed job is downloaded as a single dataset zip containing every produced artifact — including JSON and CSV ground truth, which are always present.

 Multi-surface jobs (

 ["pdf_typed", "pdf_handwritten"]) run in parallel by default (STAX-1707).
 Pre-2026-05-15 such jobs were forced through a sequential code path as a defensive workaround.
 Bulk jobs now use the full bulk-worker core count regardless of how many PDF surfaces were requested.
 Output bundles separate the two surfaces intopdfs/typed/andpdfs/handwritten/(plusimages/{typed,handwritten}/and the per-formatannotations/<format>/{typed,handwritten}/trees); a typed and a handwritten render of the same logical document share one identity (see ADR-058 for the architectural commitment).
+Filled PDFs (pdf_filled), when requested, are delivered alongside underpdfs/filled/with no paired images or annotations.

 Response: